.png?width=900&height=600&ext=.png)

 When you've moved in, it's time to personalise your home.
 You may want to keep some savings aside for this but think logically about what you'll need initially rather than what you want.

-We hope all first time buyers find this guide useful – whether you’re moving into a new build or renovating an older house, share your photos and top tips using the hashtag #KeepmoatHomes, we’d love to see your posts!
+We hope all first time buyers find this guide useful – whether you’re moving into a new build or renovating an older house, share your photos and top tips using the hashtag #Keepmoat, we’d love to see your posts!

 Continue reading